 The question is not whether you will encounter a sanctioned entity.
 It is whether you will catch it in time.

 Global regulatory fines reached a record $19.3 billion in 2024.
 Under strict liability, you pay even if you did not know.
-ScreenVeritAI screens across 10+ sanctions regimes in one workflow — with fuzzy matching that catches transliterations, aliases, and intermediary schemes that exact search misses.
+ScreenVeritAI screens every major sanctions jurisdiction in one pass — with fuzzy matching that catches the transliterations, aliases, and intermediary schemes exact search walks past.

 These are not hypothetical scenarios.
 Every case below resulted in real penalties, real investigations, or real prison time.